 By October 15th of the third year, you complete a Platform Paper, which can take the form of a grant proposal or a substantive literature review (a meta-analysis component is optional).
-The goal of the Platform Paper is to provide you with an opportunity to master a body of literature that will be the basis for preparing proposals for external funding and/or the dissertation and is the written context for the subsequent Qualifying Examination (QE).
+The goal of the Platform Paper is to provide you with an opportunity to master a body of literature that will be the basis for preparing proposals for external fellowship funding and/or the dissertation and is the written context for the subsequent Qualifying Examination (QE).
 You determine the form and content of the paper in consultation with your FAC and you write the paper with feedback from your FAC.

-You are encouraged to seek input from your FAC on multiple drafts; the expectation is that FAC members will provide feedback within two weeks whenever possible.
+You are encouraged to seek input from your FAC on multiple drafts; the expectation is that FAC members will provide feedback to you within two weeks of you submitting a draft to them, whenever possible.
 Since you must submit the final version of the platform paper to your FAC by October 15th, the faculty strongly recommend that you submit a polished draft to your FAC no later than September 15th.